 - Under Wisconsin law, students (including out-of-state students) can choose to have your "voting residence" either as your college address or your family's address.
-You can only vote once. - If you vote at your college address-register and vote at the polling location for your campus-area address. - If you vote at your family's address or absentee- register (if you need to) and, by Thurs.
-Nov.
-1, fill out a form to have an absentee ballot mailed to you.
+You can only vote once. - If you vote at your college address-register and vote at the polling location for your campus-area address. - If you vote at your family's address or absentee register (if you need to) and, by Thurs.
+Oct.
+30, fill out a form to have an absentee ballot mailed to you.
 The ballot must be postmarked by Tuesday, Nov.
-6 and the clerk must receive it by 4:00 p.m. on Friday, Nov.
-9.
+4 and the clerk must receive it by 4:00 p.m. on Friday, Nov.
+7.

-If you voted at your family's address for the June 5 Recall Election, but want to vote in November at your college address-as long as you have been at your college address at least 28 days (since Oct.
-10), you can register for your college address.
+If you voted at your family's address for the last election, but want to vote in November at your college address-as long as you have been at your college address at least 28 days (since Oct.
+8), you can register for your college address.